Reputation-based Persuasion Platforms: Persuasion Platforms

 Figure \ref{gametree} visualizes the timing of the Platform, Sender, and User interaction.
 A user of type $\theta$ then plays according to the best-response mapping:

 where $\tilde{a}$ is the received recommendation and $p = P(\tilde{a} = a_1 | \omega_0)$; The sender is maximizing:

 and the platform is maximizing:

 Note that we use the notation $U_S(p;x)$ for the sender's expected utility from playing $p$ conditional on the user posterior distribution $x$, and denote by $U_S(\sigma,p)$ the expected utility when the platform provides user information according to policy $\sigma$, which is taking the expectation over all $x \sim \sigma$ (and similarly we use $U_P(p;x)$ and $U_P(\sigma,p)$, to denote the expected utility of the platform). $U_R^{\theta}(p;x)$ is the expected utility of a $\theta-$type user when it responds optimally, as a function of the sender's strategy $p$ and the user distribution $x$.

-The following lemma provides a closed form of the sender and platform utilities (the proof is omitted for brevity):
+Note that by definition, the sender and platform utilities can be written explicitly as follows: